Is RON97 Really Better Than RON95?

 More Malaysians are now able to afford the once-elusive RON97.
 However, unless your car manufacturer specifically tells you to use RON97, using this premium grade fuel will not actually rev up your car’s performance or give it a cleaner engine.

 However, with the managed float system, the price gap between RON95 and RON97 is a mere 30 sens for every litre, or RM15 for every 50 litres, so it makes financial sense for the fuel consumer to opt for the higher grade fuel given their car’s engine requires it.
-The same amount of RON97 fuel would have cost you RM145 in March (when the price of RON97 peaked at RM2.90 per litre), and RM127.50 in November.
+The same amount of RON97 fuel would have cost you RM145 in March 2015 (when the price of RON97 peaked at RM2.90 per litre), and RM120.00 in January 2016.